KeybordKat/KeybordKat/README.md

 # Sonia Szetela

-*Computer Science student with a focus on AI, software development, and emerging technologies, especially interested in the development of AI agents*
+*Computer Science student with a focus on AI, software development, and emerging technologies*

 **BSc Computer Science with AI, University of York (2024–2027)**
 President, University of York Artificial Intelligence Society